 - What is the target condition?

 - What is the actual condition now?

 - What obstacles do you think are preventing you from reaching the target condition?
 Which one are you addressing now?

 - What is your next step?
 What do you expect?

 - When can we go and see what we have learnt from taking that step?

-The Toyota Kata is a useful way to practise and teach sustained continuous improvement habits to navigate unknown territory throughout every level of your organisation.
+The Toyota Kata is a useful way to practice and teach sustained continuous improvement habits to navigate unknown territory throughout every level of your organization.
 Coaching the improvement kata can also help develop your team’s bench strength for achieving challenging goals.
-And the more you and your team develop skill and confidence in the improvement kata pattern, the more challenges you can take on, and the faster your organisation can move ahead.
+And the more you and your team develop skill and confidence in the improvement kata pattern, the more challenges you can take on, and the faster your organization can move ahead.